 What is a Swamp Tupelo?

-Unless you live on the country’s southeast coastal area, you may never have seen a swamp tupelo (Cornaceae Nyssa biflora), let alone heard of it.
+Unless you live on the country’s southeast coastal area, you may never see a swamp tupelo (Cornaceae Nyssa biflora), let alone hear of it.
 These are trees that thrive in wet bottomland soils.

 Swamp Tupelo Growing Conditions

-Swamp tupelo information tells us that it is a tree that can soar to over 100 feet (30 m.) in height and swell out to 4 feet (1.2 m.) in diameter.
+Swamp tupelo information tells us that it is a tree that can soar to over 100 feet (30.5 m.) in height and swell out to 4 feet (1 m.) in diameter.
 The shape of the tree is unusual.
-Its crown is a narrow oval and the tan colored bark has vertical furrows.
+Its crown is a narrow oval, and the tan colored bark has vertical furrows.
 The tree’s roots spread out on all sides of the tree, and they produce sprouts that can turn into new trees.

 If you like this unusual tree, you may want information on how to grow a swamp tupelo and that begins with finding an appropriate placement in your yard.
 A wet site is of utmost importance, but a sunny site is also essential.
 Swamp tupelos are said to be intolerant of shade.
 However, unless your property consists of swampy conditions and plenty of space, this isn’t likely something to add to the landscape.